 It gets me to thinking about life in my home country, where such a pure celebration of life and music would be simply inconceivable.
 If this situation took place in the UK, I’d probably be arrested.

-But I don’t want to waste time mourning what the UK has lost.
+But I don’t want to waste time thinking about what the UK doesn’t have.

 I want to savour, bottle and capture the experience forever.

 I want to commit those musical notes to memory and to carry the lilt and the lightness of the children’s spirit with me as I walk back home.

 On that quiet street in the midday sun in Canouan Island, it’s easy.